The Interview Skills Overview provides tips on interview preparation and following up with employers after the interview.

 Law firm interviews for summer associate and post-graduate entry level positions typically consist of a screening and call-back.

 Screening – Screening interviews are generally brief 20-30 minute interviews that allow the employer to get a better sense of your skills, experiences, and level of interest in the position.
 Screening interviews are usually held on or near campus, at an employer’s office, or over the phone.
+This year all GW Law interview programs (screening interviews) will take place online, via Flo Recruit, a virtual video interview platform.

 Public Sector Interviews